krm58/Reinforcement-Learning-Models/README.md

 ### Credit Assignment
 This folder contains two models, one which fits data from a credit assignment task according to a Rescorla-Wagner learning rule, and the other according to an Eligibility Trace learning rule (see Sutton & Barto, 1998).
 Also included is an automated learning script which allows for parameter recovery testing as well as simulation of data according to either model.
+These models use maximum likelihood estimation to generate reinforcement learning parameters, specifically using fmincon.

 ### Bandit Task Asymmetric RL
 This folder contains three models to fit data from a two-arm bandit task which delivers both positive and negative outcomes: